Human Development and Family Studies: MS

 Recent graduates have found employment as teachers and counselors in the following areas:

 - Public schools

 - Any related agencies that teach about, study, or serve individuals, families, and consumers

 It is preferred that applicants have the equivalent of at least a minor in family, consumer, or child studies.
 However, competent students have been admitted from a variety of backgrounds.
+We require an upper-division statistics and upper-division research methods course of all incoming graduate students.
 If a student does not have a family, consumer, or child studies background, they may be required to take prerequisite courses depending on their experience and desired specialization.

 - Complete the online application

 - Score at or above the 40th percentile on the GRE or MAT

 - Have a 3.0 or higher GPA on your last 60 semester or 90 quarter credits